 In this animated example of a Computed Tomography (CT) Scanner, New Way’s Radial Bearings provide noncontact, high-speed rotary motion through a 5-micron air film, without noise and wear, improving operations.
 1:09 (No Audio).

-Air Bearing Basics
+Air Bearing System Technology

 This animated example shows how Porous Media™ air bearings create a stiff film of air by forcing air through millions of sub-micron sized holes, creating noncontact linear motion for a Coordinate Measuring Machine (CMM).
 0:37 (No Audio).